 It’s no fun, but you have to do it: a HIPAA security risk assessment.

-Thankfully, an upgraded tool from the U.S. Department of Health and Human Services (HHS) might make it easier.
+Thankfully, an upgraded tool from the U.S. Department of Health and Human Services (HHS) might make the assessment easier.

 In updating the tool, HHS incorporated feedback from practice managers and tested user experience.
 Enhancements include a progress tracker, detailed reports, a more logical workflow, and a business associate and equipment tracker, the HHS Office for Civil Rights says.